-Jewish National Fund Tu BiShvat in the Schools, 2020/5780 Classroom Experiments
+Jewish National Fund Tu BiShvat in the Schools, 2020/5780

+Classroom Experiments

 Note to Teacher: The goal of this year's activities and program is for your students to learn about the accomplishments that made it possible for Israelis to build up the land of Israel and make the desert bloom.
-These activities are designed to be started on or before Tu BiShvat (February 9th) for review after President's Day weekend on February 23rd for greatest results.
+These activities are all designed to begin on or before Tu BiShvat (February 10th), and continue one or two weeks afterwards so students can view the results (If you teach in a religious school that only meets on Sundays, you can begin on Sunday, February 9th and view the results two weeks later on Sunday, February 23rd since President's Day weekend falls in between).
 This will give you an opportunity to follow up with your students and parents about the program and remind them about purchasing trees to be planted in Israel.